jshively37/python-peloton-tracker/README.md

 **Work In Progress**

-This project will interact with the Peloton API to retrieve data.
+This project will interact with the Peloton API to retrieve data using the [unofficial Peloton API](https://app.swaggerhub.com/apis/DovOps/peloton-unofficial-api/0.3.0#/)

 MVP project is focused on graphing the amount of miles ridden in a specific period of time.